 Be yourself.
 Find a mentor.
 Do an internship.
 Take advantage of everything that St. Paul’s — and your path from St. Paul’s — has to offer.

-That was some of the advice Alma Howard Graham ’74, Addie Burns Redd ’75, and Hilda Cupeles-Nieves ’75 shared during a virtual panel event held on the evening Nov.
+That was some of the advice Alma Howard Graham ’74, Addie Burns Redd ’75, and Hilda Cupeles-Nieves ’75 shared during a virtual panel event held on the evening of Nov.
 9. Hosted by the SPS Alumni Association’s Alumni of Color Advisory Council and XIX Society and moderated by XIX Society Chair and Trustee Liz Robbins ’79, P’17, “An Evening with Early Alumnae of Color” featured lively storytelling as well as compelling insights for current students, several dozen of whom gathered in Sheldon for a watch party.
 As St. Paul’s School continues its yearlong observance of five decades of coeducation, the trio reflected on their time as some of the first African American and Latinx girls at the School and shared how SPS shaped their path and purpose.

 All three of them, arriving in Millville from outside New England, recalled experiencing culture shock.
 “We couldn’t find any Black people,” Redd said of driving through Concord with her father in the fall of 1972.
 In contrast to her Brooklyn, New York, neighborhood, where she had lived with Black, Jewish, and Italian families, “… there were times that first year when it felt like everything was white: the toilet paper, the walls, the snow.”
 Cupeles-Nieves, who came from the Bronx, recounted struggling to find food in the dining hall that felt like home and getting in trouble for skipping Seated Meals.
 Graham, an ABC scholar from Memphis, Tennessee, spoke about being “terrified” that she’d be teased for her southern accent.